Martin-Jung/Homepage/hugo/content/post/2018_DataScienceInGoogleCloud.md

 sudo apt-get -y install julia

 ```
-**Note to myself**: For the future it might be easier to configure an analysis-ready docker image
+**Note to myself**: For the future it might be easier to configure an analysis-ready docker image.
+Sth. to do for later...
 \

 Now we create a new configuration for a jupyter notebook and start it on the vm.